 Fleetwood Town Council represents local people and runs local projects.
+Have you seen the street art mural at the shops at Chatsworth Avenue?
+(Pictured above, photo by Maureen Blair).
 Find out what’s happening in the town –

 Fleetwood In Bloom with Fleetwood Town Council